pipelinebot-com/docs/docs/guide/1-pr-ci.md

 what to put into this you can take a look at the starter workflows [repository][starter-actions] for different examples.

-The important thing to note for our purposes is the `ci` tag is the key that we'll use to ensure that this check is passed before merging into master.
+The important thing to note for our purposes is the `ci` tag is the name that we'll use to ensure that this check is passed before merging into master.
 Add this check to your required contexts when merging into master.
 This will prevent merges into master without your CI pipeline passing.